BorisTsang/BorisTsang/README.md

 **`Hobbyist (Game Develop, Embeded Systems, Cyber Security)`**

 I'm a passionate hobbyist in game development and embedded systems, diving into the programming world since 2020.
-I've created *Serendipity Chess* using Unity and am now exploring Rust to expand my skills.
+I've created a chess game using Unity and am now exploring Rust to expand my skills.
 Welcome to my GitHub portfolio, where I share my projects and learning journey!

    <p align="left">
       <a href="https://github.com/ForrestKnight?tab=followers">